ATOMworkplace/FinanceCraft/README.md

 <h1>FinanceCraft</h1>

 <p>
 FinanceCraft is an advanced stock market analysis and prediction project.
-It integrates a range of technical indicators with a Random Forest Classifier to forecast whether a stock's next-day closing price will rise or fall.
+It integrates a range of technical indicators with a Random Forest Classifier to forecast whether a stock's next day closing price will rise or fall.
 </p>
 <h2>Website</h2>